Georgia Nursing Schools & Licensure

 If the applicant is not licensed as an RN in the state of Georgia, they must also submit verification of multi-state license and a declaration of primary state of residency.

-CRNA licenses in Georgia must be renewed on the 31st of January on the year it expires.
+CRNA licenses in Georgia must be renewed on the 31st of January in the year it expires.

-Renewal can be completed online through the Georgia licensing site and requires payment of $65.
+Renewal can be completed online through the Georgia licensing site and requires payment of a fee.

 Rachel Drummond, MEd